Garda Armed Support Unit: Training and manpower

 The Garda ERU are responsible for ASU training.
 Some ASU officers later go on to join the ERU.
-The membership of the Armed Support Unit consists exclusively of serving officers in the Garda Síochána, who must have at least 4 years experience and a clean disciplinary record.
+ASU membership consists exclusively of serving officers in the Garda Síochána, who must have at least 4 years experience and a clean disciplinary record.

-There are Armed Support Units in all six regions, each has at least 24 members (Dublin has 55 to 60 members), putting the overall manpower at more than 175.
-The command of the ASU is the Regional Detective Superintendent.
-The ASU falls under the Garda's Special Operations & Tactics Command.
+In of 2016, there were Armed Support Units in all six regions, each with at least 24 members (Dublin having 55 to 60 members), putting the overall manpower at more than 175.

+In October 2025, the Irish Times journalist Conor Lally reported on a two-night deployment he spent embedded with the Dublin ASU as it patrolled the city and responded to incidents.
+In the article, he stated that the ASUs deploy from 12 centres across the four Garda regions (Dublin Metropolitan Region, Eastern Region, Southern Region and Northwestern Region) and that there may be up to 300 members throughout the country at any one time.
+Lally stated that, as of 2025, the "Dublin ASU comprises four teams of 15 members each, which work 12-hour shifts every day.
+There is one female member".

+The command of each Armed Support Unit is given to a Detective Superintendent in each geographic region, except in Dublin where the Dublin ASU is under the command of the Garda's Special Tactics and Operations Command (STOC).
+The STOC, which has "a governance role for the ASUs located outside of Dublin", is based in Kevin Street Garda Station.

 Notable incidents

-On 30 December 2020, the ASU shot and killed George Nkencho in front of his west Dublin home after graduated attempts to disarm him failed.
+On 30 December 2020, a member of the Dublin ASU shot and killed George Nkencho in front of his west Dublin home after graduated attempts to disarm him failed.
 The Garda Síochána Ombudsman Commission launched an investigation into the circumstances of his death.

+On 23 November 2023, members of the Garda Public Order Unit (POU) and the ASU were sent into a riot in Dublin, they were positioned as a police cordon around Leinster House and key government buildings.

+On 16 August 2024, ASU officers responded to a stabbing incident at Renmore Barracks.

 Equipment

 Weapons

 Members of the Armed Support Units are equipped similarly to members of the Special Detective Unit (SDU) and Emergency Response Unit.